About HeatSmart / CoolSmart

 - February 6, 2018 Heat Pumps 101 Presentation

-Please note that the deadline for HeatSmart CoolSmart has passed, so any slides referencing special installer pricing is not applicable.
+Please note that the deadline for HeatSmart CoolSmart has passed, so any slides referencing special installer pricing are not applicable.
 Incentives offered by Mass Save® and Massachusetts Clean Energy Center discussed in the slides are subject to change.

 To stay up to date on City energy programs, sign up for the Somerville Energy Newsletter below!